8 Ways to Celebrate Breast Cancer Awareness Month

 Ochsner is at the forefront of surgical innovation.
 Dr. Robert Allen is a pioneer of autologous breast reconstruction, including use of abdominal and thigh-based perforator tissue flaps (DIEP, SIEA, SGAP, ICAP).
 He is a founder for the Center for Microsurgical Breast Reconstruction and the Group for the Advancement of Breast Reconstruction.
 Dr. Allen is a Board Certified plastic surgeon.

-Also on the team is Dr. Jamie Zampell who specializes in the spectrum of autologous and implant-based breast reconstruction procedures as well as microsurgical interventions for lymphedema.
+Dr. Jamie Zampell who specializes in the spectrum of autologous and implant-based breast reconstruction procedures as well as microsurgical interventions for lymphedema.
 She is Board Certified in Plastic Surgery and Reconstructive Microsurgery.

 They are joined by Dr. Chris Babycos who specializes in plastic and reconstructive surgery with specific interests in craniofacial and cosmetic surgery including aesthetic, breast and reconstructive surgeries.
 He is Board Certified in Surgery and Plastic Surgery.
 All three physicians are members of American Society of Plastic Surgeons (ASPS).